sprb/ENS-generator/README.md

 # ENS-generator
-A simple Ethereum Name Service generator.
+A simple Ethereum Name Service list generator.

 A program made to simplfy making lists for use with popular ENS registration sites.